vidaud/seta/seta-doc/docs/user-guide/communities.md

 - **Viewer**: someone who isn't a member of the Community.
     - No manager approval required.
-    - Can view tghe resources and documents related.
+    - Can view the resources and documents related.

 ### Manage the upload of documents for a Community

 As a manager you can review and approve people before they can upload a document.

 ### Remove documents in a Community